A Complete Idiot's Guide to Cuba

 How Many Days a Tourist Visa Lasts?

-Generally a tourist visa is for 30 days and it can be extended to another 30, for 25 cucs.
+Generally a tourist visa is for 30 days and it can be further extended.
 But, if you are a Canadian citizen, your visa will last 90 days and you can extend it for another 90 days (six months in total).
 Also, if you are married with a Cuban you can stay in Cuba up to six months, but you have to extend your visa each month.
+Thing change a lot.
+Don't rely uniquely of this on this respect.

 Arriving to Cuba